robtimus/connect-client-sdk-ts/README.md

 * No hard requirement on browser specifics.
 Although this is the default, with only a little work it's possible to use the SDK in React Native apps.
 * No custom code for functionality most modern browsers support like Base64 encoding/decoding.
+* Proper promises.
 * HTTP calls use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) if available, with [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) available as fallback.
-* Native cryptography if available, through the [web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API). [node-forge](https://www.npmjs.com/package/node-forge) can still be used as fallback.
+* Native cryptography if available, through the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API). [node-forge](https://www.npmjs.com/package/node-forge) can still be used as fallback.
 * No deprecated legacy code.
+* More support for creating Apple Pay and Google Pay payments.

 ## Initialization